‘Whatever it takes’: Why one man feels a calling to give free funerals to homicide victims Louisville Courier Journal, August 15, 2022

 Women are changing the face of the funeral industry, January 5, 2019

 The spate of articles professing that women are new, and a novelty, in funeral service has become tiresome.
-Girls, get over yourselves.
-If you study the history of funeral service, you’ll find that you are not special.
-Female funeral directors haven’t been a novelty since about 1978.
+If you study the history of funeral service, you’ll find that female funeral directors haven’t been a novelty since, oh, about 1978.

 Death becomes her: Women make inroads in funeral industry, Associated Press, November 27, 2018